Comparison and analysis of methods for measuring the spin transverse relaxation time of rubidium atomic vapor: Theoretical analysis

-\subsection{Magnetic resonance broadening fitting}
+\subsection{magnetic resonance broadening fitting}

-In this method, an RF magnetic field of magnitude \textbf{${B_{1}}$}, frequency \textbf{$\Omega$} is applied perpendicular to the direction of the static magnetic field.
-In a rotating coordinate system, the steady-state solution of the magnetization \textbf{$M$} is [21] :
+In this method, an RF magnetic field with magnitude \textbf{${B_{1}}$}, frequency \textbf{$\Omega$} is applied perpendicular to the direction of the static magnetic field.
+In a rotating coordinate system, the steady-state solution of the magnetization \textbf{$M$} is [23]:

-\textbf{${\Delta\omega = \omega_{L} - \Omega}$} is the mismatch between the Larmor frequency and the oscillating magnetic field frequency.
-Scanning the static magnetic field \textbf{${B_{0}}$}, the relationship between the FWHM and \textbf{${B_{1}}$} after LIA is [7] :
+Scanning the static magnetic field \textbf{${B_{0}}$}, the relationship between the FWHM and the ${B_{1}}$ after LIA demodulation is [9] :

-And \textbf{$\Gamma = 2/ T_{2}$} when the RF magnetic field strength is small enough to be negligible.
+And \textbf{$\Gamma = 2/ T_{2}$} when the RF magnetic field strength is sufficiently small to be negligible.